 Unfortunately, not all fibres can biodegrade.
 Synthetic or petroleum-based fibres like polyester, nylon, acrylic or spandex come from a carbon-based chemical source and are therefore considered to be non-biodegradable.
 These fibres persist in the environment for thousands of years because microorganisms lack the enzymes necessary to break the fibre down.

 However, animal and plant-based fabrics degrade into simple particles pretty easily but not if they are made from fibre-blends.
 If synthetic and natural fibres are blended together — like wool and acrylic — decomposition will be hindered.
 It should also be noted that a garment also consists of components like zippers, facings (like adhesive fusing), threads and buttons that break down at varying speeds.
 Which is why it is important to consider all factors at the outset, even minute details like garment trims.Is hemp clothing biodegradable?

-Not only is hemp an environmentally-friendly plant but it is also completely biodegradable.
-Apart from its unique ability to absorb carbon dioxide, hemp doesn’t even require harmful pesticides or herbicides to grow.
+Not only is the hemp plant environmentally-friendly but it is also completely biodegradable.
+Apart from its unique ability to absorb carbon dioxide, hemp growing doesn’t even require harmful pesticides or herbicides.

-In fact, due to hemp fibre’s strong ability to biodegrade, a lot of innovators are banking on this opportunity to grow hemp for a variety of other biodegradable by-products like; bioplastics, construction and building material, fabrics, wood, biofuel, paper and even car components.
+In fact, due to hemp fibre’s ability to biodegrade, a lot of innovators are banking on this opportunity to grow hemp for a variety of other biodegradable by-products.
+Hemp alternatives like; hemp based plastics (or bioplastics), construction and building material, fabrics, wood, biofuel, paper and even car components.
 This versatile plant is heralded as one of the most regenerative agricultural crops around as it’s deep-reaching roots end up preserving the soil nutrients.

 Published by: Jharna pariani/ 2021-01-15